 Each year in the US alone 44,000 people commit suicide, and a large percentage of those suicides (31,000) are Caucasian males.

 Suicide Prevention Awareness Month works to raise awareness of this tragic situation and encourages education on how to prevent it.

 History of Suicide Prevention Awareness Month

-Organizations like the National Alliance of Mental Illness work every year to help raise awareness of this tragic event.
-By raising awareness and educating people about the signs that can indicate someone is having suicidal thoughts or are a danger for suicide, these organizations help to prevent suicide from happening.
-It’s not something any one person can do, we all have to pay attention those around us and watch for the signs so that they can get the help they need before it’s too late.
-Suicide Prevention Awareness Month is your chance to stop and assess yourself and those around you, and make sure someone who desperately needs your help isn’t missing out.
+Organizations like the National Alliance of Mental Illness work every year to help raise awareness of the difficulty and pain of those who attempt suicide.
+By raising awareness and educating people about the signs that can indicate someone is having suicidal thoughts or are possibly in danger of attempting suicide, these organizations can help to prevent suicide from happening.

 How to Observe Suicide Prevention Awareness Month